AlexTrushkovsky/NoWarDDoS/README.md

 https://github.com/saladar/bellaciao

 # <b1>English:</b1>
+# UA Cyber Shield
-<br />🔥New cross-platform software ready for battle - github.com/opengs/uashield🔥
+<br />🔥New cross-platform software ready for battle - https://github.com/opengs/uashield🔥
 <br /> ▪ Available on macOS, Linux, Windows
 <br /> ▪ Easy to install on all available platforms, I guarantee security!
 <br /> ▪ Goals are coordinated by the administrators of the main chats with DDoS